ICT4LT Module 3.2

 2. to allow the language specialist to balance the contents, whether these are reference sources or activities.
 A common way to go about this is by creating a tree diagram specifying each of the elements integrating the hierarchy.

 A hierarchical structure will also be indispensable to determine the program's navigation system.
-Due to the intricate structure of CALL courseware, menus and sub-menus have to be clearly specified and back tracking options given so that our learners do not get lost in the program maze.
+Because of the intricate structure of CALL courseware, menus and sub-menus have to be clearly specified and back-tracking options must be given so that our learners do not get lost in the program maze.
 To this end a pull-down menu item or an icon should represent the following four actions:

 3.9 Reference materials